digst/cloud/design.md

 Furthermore applications are containerised.
 By choosing widely adopted container technologies the binding between applications and operations environment is broken.
 Containerised applications declare their required resources and rely on configurations from their environment.

-**_Highly Scalable_: Governance, operating processes and technology support a high number of applications with a limited need for addition of ressources.**
+**_Highly Scalable_: Governance, operating processes and technology support a high number of applications with a limited need for addition of resources.**

 [Finalize in 1.0 after discussion]
 - R: Operation at Scale, but also predictable and repeatable